Ali Kemal

-Ali Kemal (7 September 1869 – 6 November 1922) was a Turkish journalist, politician and writer who served as the Minister of the Interior of the Ottoman Empire in 1919 under the government of Grand Vizier Damat Ferid Pasha.
+Ali Kemal Bey (7 September 1869 – 6 November 1922) was a Turkish journalist, politician and writer who served as the Minister of the Interior of the Ottoman Empire in 1919 under the government of Grand Vizier Damat Ferid Pasha.
 Ideologically an Ottoman liberal, he was lynched by Nureddin Pasha's paramilitary officers for his opposition to the Turkish National Movement following Turkish victory in the Greco-Turkish War.

+Kemal was the editor of the Peyam-ı Sabah newspaper, which was pro-Greek in sentiment.
+Additionally, he was also the foremost critic of the Turkish National Movement, referring to its members as murderers, bandits and Bolshevik agents, while also calling for their harsh suppression and comparing them to Celalis.

 Kemal is the father of Zeki Kuneralp, who was the former Turkish ambassador in Switzerland, the United Kingdom, and Spain.
 In addition, he is the paternal grandfather of both the Turkish diplomat Selim Kuneralp, and the British politician Stanley Johnson.
 Through Johnson, Ali Kemal is the great-grandfather of former British prime minister Boris Johnson.

 Early life and career

 Ali Kemal was born in 1867 in the Süleymaniye district of Istanbul.
 He was born Ali Rıza, but changed his second name due to his admiration of Namık Kemal.
 Kemal's father, Haci Ahmet Hamdi Rıza Effendi, born in 1815, was a Turk from the Central Anatolian village of Kalfat, Çankırı, who ran a candle making enterprise.
 His mother Hanife Fered was a Circassian, reputedly of slave origin.

 He attended the Mekteb-i Mülkiye, the Civil Service School, in Istanbul.
 He left the institution in the last year of the four-year term and went to Paris in 1886 to improve his French.
 The following year he moved to Geneva and returned to Istanbul in 1888 to finish his education in the Mülkiye.
 This visit to Europe likely gave Kemal his liberal convictions which the autocratic government of Sultan Abdul Hamid II could not tolerate.
 Impressed by what he saw, he formed a student association which was forcefully dissolved by authorities.
 Kemal again attempted to establish another association, but was caught and imprisoned for nine months.
 After being released from prison, he was exiled to Aleppo in July 1889.